Component Level Scores

 - Future enhancements

-The Point Source Index could weight different point sources by their relative impact, and trends in outstate Minnesota could be scored differently to show trends away from the metropolitan areas.
+The Localized Source Index could weight different localized sources by their relative impact.
+Sources in outstate Minnesota could be scored differently to show trends away from the metropolitan areas.

-The Water Quality Assessments Index could be updated as more assessments are completed.
-This would lead to more comparable results due to a more consistent level of data collection effort across the state.
+The Water Quality Assessments Index could be updated as more assessments are completed to provide comparable results as a more consistent level of data collection is completed across the state.

 The Non-Point Index could be improved with better information on the location of chemical applications to agricultural lands.